portlandmobile/social_feed_extraction/README_AI_AGENT.md

 - **Model Selection**: Choose based on your budget and quality requirements

 #### Security Notes
-- API keys are never stored or logged
+- API keys are never stored, logged, or visible to users
 - All processing is done through secure APIs
+- Environment variables provide secure key management
-- Consider using environment variables for production deployments
+- Production deployments use Google Cloud's encrypted environment variables

 For detailed setup instructions, see `openai_setup.md`.